JOIN OUR TEAM!

 Haley’s Hope literacy coaches are methodically trained in the Orton Gillingham based Barton Reading and Spelling System prior to working with students.
 We require a one-to-one coach-to-student ratio for this systematic, fully hands-on and individually paced literacy training.

-If you are interested in becoming a literacy coach at Haley’s Hope, please email Bianca at bianca@haleyshope.org, or complete the form at the bottom of this page.
+If you are interested in this position, please email Bianca at bianca@haleyshope.org, or complete the form below.

 Contact us for more information